goauthentik/authentik/website/docs/flow/index.md

 ## Flow configuration options

-When creating or editing a flow, you can set the following configuration options.
+When creating or editing a flow in the Admin interface, you can set the following configuration options.

 ### Designation